lf-lang/playground-lingua-franca/experiments/C/src/TugOfWar/README.md

 ## Steps:

  1. Compile `TugOfWar.lf`.
- 2. Launch the UI by runnig the script `start.sh` under `C/src/TugOfWar/Interface`.
+ 2. Launch the UI by running the script `start.sh` under `C/src/TugOfWar/Interface`.
 The script will create a virtual environment and install the requirements listed in `requirements.txt`, if not there already.
 It then lauches Falsk server, accessible on: [http://127.0.0.1:5004](http://127.0.0.1:5004).
  3. Run the launching script under `bin` and watch the game on the UI.